phqshy/quick-budget/README.md

-# quick-budget
+# Quick Budget

-Budgeting app for Android API 29 and up
+#### Budgeting app for Android 10 and up

-Very, very work in progress.
-Currently has API functionality, log in system, session IDs, payments, and an exchange rate.
+Features in Quick Budget include-
+> - Exchange rates for four different currencies
+> - Ledger for logging your income and expenses
+> - Ability to schedule payment reminders to repeat every day, month, or not at all
+> - An account system, for when you need to use a friend's phone when yours is dead

+No APK yet, compile it yourself :D